 In one of the previous slide took and overview of classification.
 Now we will discuss it in detail but before this have a look at the analogy in Figure 32.5.
 Here you can see a person is standing by a rack that is boxed.
 It may also be called as a pigeon hole box.
 Each box in the rack represents a class while the whole rack is a classifier model.
 Alongside the rack, there also lies a documents filled bag which is the unseen data.
 It means that it is unknown that to which box or class these documents belong.
 So using the classification technique and the built in model each document is assigned to its respective box or class in the rack.
 Thus for performing classification, you must have a classification model in place and also the classes must be known a priori.
-You must know the number of classes and there attributes as well i.e. by looking at the data properties of any picked document, the classification process will know the box/class of the document that it belongs to.
-Thus in this way classification is performed.
+You must know the number of classes and there attributes as well i.e. by looking at the data properties of any picked document, the classification is performed.
 The classification can be used for customer segmentation, to detect fraudulent transactions and issues related to money laundering and the list goes on.